 - 1. If you have not yet downloaded and extracted the tutorial data, click here to download it.
-Then decompress (unzip) the file archive using the method of your choice. - 2.
-If a MegAlign Pro project is already open, choose File > New Alignment Project.
+Then decompress (unzip) the file archive using the method of your choice. - If a MegAlign Pro project is already open, choose File > New Alignment Project.
 Otherwise, launch MegAlign Pro. - 3.
-Choose File > Add Sequences, or click on the Add sequences to project tool ().
+Choose File > Add Sequences, or click on the Add sequences to project tool ([1]). - 4.
+Open the folder HPV project.
+Use Ctrl+A (Win) or Cmd+A (Mac) to select all 143 DNA sequences and click Open. - 5.
+When prompted, select DNA.